 In this video, I’ll walk you through both tools and share how you can leverage the Rich Results Tools to validate your structured data and know if your site is eligible for rich results.

-So, as I said in the opener, we're going to be discussing how Google is transitioning away from the structured data testing tool into the new Rich Results tester.
-So this is a pretty big change.
+As I said in the opener, we’re going to be discussing how Google is transitioning away from the structured data testing tool into the new Rich Results tester.
+This is a pretty big change.